 The Brazil national football team represents Brazil in international men’s football and is governed by the Brazilian Football Confederation (CBF), the governing body for football in Brazil.
 They have been members of FIFA since 1923 and of CONMEBOL since 1916.

-Brazil is the most successful national team in the FIFA World Cup, with five titles: 1958, 1962, 1970, 1994, and 2002.
-The Selecao also had the best overall performance in World Cup competition, both by percentage and absolute, with 73 wins in 109 games, 124 goal differences, 237 points, and 18 holes.
-Brazil is the only national team to have played in all of the World Cups without absenteeism nor needing a knockout round.
+The national team of Brazil has won the FIFA World Cup five times, in 1958, 1962, 1970, 1994, and 2002.The Selecao also had the best overall performance in World Cup competition, both by percentage and absolute, with 73 wins in 109 games, 124 goal differences, 237 points, and 18 holes.
+The Brazilian national team holds the record for participating in every World Cup without any absences or the need for a knockout round.

 The Brazilian football team is established and managed by the Brazilian Football Federation; this team will represent the country in competing in major international tournaments.
 Football fans are no stranger to the saying, “The English invented football, and the Brazilians perfected it.”
 This statement is enough to show how successful the Brazilian national team has competed’s history.